 Zagreb has a big number of satisfied visitors which increases every day because many tourists shared the excellent feedback.
-It has everything you need; large selection of interesting activities such as outdoor activities,, museums and galleries, beautiful caffe bars full of life, theatres and cinemas, restaurants with local and worldwide specialties, festivals, fashion events.
-All of that are the reasons for Zagreb daily increases on the scale of favourite destinations in Europe.
+It has everything you need; large selection of interesting activities such as outdoor activities, museums and galleries, beautiful cafe bars full of life, theatres and cinemas, restaurants with local and worldwide specialties, festivals, fashion events.
+All of that is the reasons for Zagreb daily increases on the scale of favorite destinations in Europe.

 Our excellent English speaking driver in private luxury sedan or minivan will pick you up;

-In front of your hotel, or private accommodation and take you to panorama drive to see the city.
-You will see Mirogoj- Zagreb cemetery, Medvedgrad, residential area, Novi Zagreb, River Sava, and the City, many parks and crowdie streets of the centar, passing by hotels, National Theatre, Museums and many more.
+In front of your hotel or private accommodation and take you to panorama drive to see the city.
+You will see Mirogoj- Zagreb cemetery, Medvedgrad, residential area, Novi Zagreb, River Sava, and the City, many parks and crowdie streets of the center, passing by hotels, National Theatre, Museums and many more.

-Extend your sightseeing as guided walking tour and really enjoy the heart beat of one of the most beautiful cities of Europe, mixture of elegance that become Zagrebs life since ex Austro-Hungarian empire.
+Extend your sightseeing as guided walking tour and really enjoy the heartbeat of one of the most beautiful cities of Europe, a mixture of elegance that become Zagreb’s life since ex Austro-Hungarian empire.
 You’ll be thinking that you walk on Vienna’s streets, so do not hesitate to have coffee on of many beautiful, and always full terraces, or to taste the best ice cream in this part of the world.
 Our bakeries are great, so don’t miss it, and – just a tip – try pizza – to compare it with the one you had in Italy.
-Looking forward to hear from you.
+Looking forward to hearing from you.

 Zagreb has the best restaurants in Croatia, not just great Croatian cuisine, but some great Japanese restaurants, modern cuisine or street food that is extremely tasty.